s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui5/Exercise.md

   - Hard-Shoulder: Red-ish color
 - Such that the ID of the vehicle is plotted nearby of the marker

-- Update the plot_lanes_ego_vehicle function
-  - Such that the longitudinal and lateral request is displayed
-    - You can use a scatter point with a marker to indicate a lane change or braking request

 Note: The colors are already defined in the RenderConstants.hpp

 Hint: